 Average salary is the average of the eight highest consecutive annual salary rates within the last 10 years of creditable service.
+For a member retiring on or after June 1, 2021 and for whom the 2020-21 school year is used in the final average salary calculation, the final average salary will be based on the eight highest years within the last 10 years of creditable service (nonconsecutive years).
+Public Act 102-0016 removes the requirement that the final average salary calculation use the eight "consecutive" highest salaries.
+This changes only applies to members who are retiring after June 1, 2021 and the 2020-21 school year is used in their final average salary calculations.
 When less than one year of service credit is earned in a school year, actual earnings are used to compute average salary.
 When average salary is computed, the portion of salary increase from one year to the next that exceeds the previous full year's full-time rate by more than 20 percent is excluded from the calculation.
 The 20 percent limitation applies only to service with the same employer.
 Consolidation of school districts does not constitute a new employer, therefore the 20 percent cap still applies.